Donald Trump Mystery: Trump Begged For Huge Loan To Buy Hotel While On $400 Million Cash Spending Spree — Why?

 Bank executives also said that they found it “worrying” and “inappropriate” when Trump asked them to simply foreclose on the current owners of Hamilton Hall and deal only with Trump, the paper reported.

 At the same time that he was attempting to extract a loan from the Bank of Scotland, Trump was also in the process of a land deal in Aberdeenshire, Scotland, that ultimately became his Trump International Golf Links there.
-Despite needing a loan from the Bank of Scotland to buy Hamilton Hall, Trump said he would pay cash for the Aberdeenshire land — claiming that he had £1 billion in a bank account ready to send by are transfer to complete the purchase, according to the Scotsman investigation.
+Despite needing a loan from the Bank of Scotland to buy Hamilton Hall, Trump said he would pay cash for the Aberdeenshire land — claiming that he had £1 billion in a bank account ready to transfer to complete the purchase, according to the Scotsman investigation.
 That would have been about $2 billion in 2008.

 Trump told The Scotsman at the time that his organization was immune to the global recession, due to its supposed large cash reserves.

 What was the source of Trump’s cash flow?
-The answer is unknown, though as The Inquisitr reported, Eric Trump reportedly told an acquaintance who was wondering the same thing, “we don’t rely on American banks.
+The answer is unknown, though as the Inquisitr reported, Eric Trump reportedly told an acquaintance who was wondering the same thing, “we don’t rely on American banks.
 We have all the funding we need out of Russia.”

 Why the Trump Organization could not or would not access its cash to purchase Hamilton Hall, however remains a mystery.